-When designing new modes of participation to center the needs of the marginalized, we must counter cynicism about the likelihood of broad public engagement by reminding ourselves that communities have long been resisting and appropriating everyday technologies to alleviate their oppression~\citep{nemer2022technology}.
+When designing new modes of participation to center the needs of the marginalized, we should counter cynicism about the likelihood of broad public engagement by reminding ourselves that communities have long been resisting oppression and appropriating everyday technologies to alleviate their oppression~\cite{nemer2022technology}.
 It is true that the ability to appropriate and rework technology is considerably more limited in the age of online services, since the ``code'' and infrastructure is not easily accessible to or modifiable by users, relative to the ease of appropriating physical devices.
-Therefore, we cannot assume a reluctance to engage, but must rethink online technology stacks to re-expose those cracks, transforming them into legitimate spaces for not just participation, but appropriation in support of everyday struggles against oppression.
-These spaces must be structurally guaranteed in our design to support people marginalized by these technologies to reflect, negotiate, and collaborate with each other to co-opt and co-construct the technology to suit their own needs.
+Therefore, we cannot assume a reluctance to engage, but should refocus our energies in identifying structural barriers to their participation and rethink online technology stacks to re-expose the cracks that can be transformed into legitimate spaces for not just participation, but appropriation in support of everyday struggles against oppression.
+These spaces should be structurally guaranteed in our design to support people marginalized by these technologies to reflect, negotiate, and collaborate with each other to co-opt and co-construct the technology to suit their own needs.

-To re-construct technology in support of emancipation, we must work together to unequivocally reject the premise of technological determinism~\citep{chandler1995technological} and confront the repeating cycles of technodeterministic hype coming from our own technology communities---\eg, just in recent years: Blockchain, Non-fungible tokens (NFTs), Virtual Reality, and now AI.
-This is not to deny that many of these technologies have their material usefulness,\footnote{OK, may be not NFTs.~\citep{yang2023vast}} but the ask is to recognize that each of them drove a frenzied hype that tried to convince the world that the ubiquity of the technology was inevitable.
-Consequently, we must also break the ever-repeating cycles of critiquing emerging technologies and developing incomplete means of mitigation when our resistance is better directed at those who wield power over these technologies to serve their own need for wealth and power.
-Instead of only obsessing about mitigations, we must build for something better, something for our collective selves, something hopeful and emancipatory.
+To re-construct technology in support of emancipation, we should unequivocally reject the premise of technological determinism~\cite{chandler1995technological} and confront the repeating cycles of technodeterministic hype coming from our own technology communities---\eg, just in recent years: Blockchain, Non-fungible tokens (NFTs), Virtual Reality, and now AI.
+This is not to deny that many of these technologies have their material usefulness,\footnote{OK, may be not NFTs.~\cite{yang2023vast}} but the ask is to recognize that each of them drove a frenzied hype that tried to convince the world that the ubiquity of the technology was inevitable.
+Consequently, we should also break the ever-repeating cycles of critiquing emerging technologies and pursuing insufficient means of mitigation when our resistance is better directed at those who wield power over these technologies to feed their personal need for wealth and power.
+Instead of only obsessing about mitigations, we should build for something better, something for our collective selves, something joyful and emancipatory.
 To quote Freire: